-- 3. Become a versatile fisherman
+3. Become a versatile fisherman

 One of the worst faults for the bass fisherman is being “one-dimensional.”
-Let me explain: To prevent your bass fishing success from living and then to fail, you must become a versatile angler.
+Let me explain: To prevent your bass fishing success from living and then failing, you must become a versatile angler.
 The best way to become a balanced fisherman is to fish in new places, continually learning and practicing new fishing techniques.

 Visit new fishing areas that are different from your usual fishing spots, and that will force you to adapt to the fishing conditions.
-If you are used to fishing in murky waters, then go soak your lures in clear water and try to master new fishing methods.
+If you are used to fishing in murky waters, soak your lures in clear water and try to master new fishing methods.
 Step out of your bass fishing comfort zone to become a versatile angler and, therefore, a better angler.

-- 4. Check Temperature of the Water
+4. Check the Temperature of the Water

-- 5. Understand the weather
+5. Understand the weather

 When the weather gives you bright sunshine, bars like to wait for food to come to them.

-- 6. Become a knot pro
+6. Become a knot pro

-Tying knots in the water can be difficult, but losing a fish to a bad knot is even harder to live with… To save precious time fishing and hook more fish, choose your favorite multipurpose knot and train.
+Tying knots in the water can be difficult, but losing a fish to a bad knot is even harder to live with… Choose your favorite multipurpose knot and train to save precious time fishing and hook more fish.
 Your hours and hours until it becomes automatic.
-The 3 attachment nodes to connect lures and staples: The spoon, Kreh, and Palomar nodes.
-If you are really good, you should know how to tie these knots with your eyes closed.
+The 3 attachment nodes connect lures and staples: The spoon, Kreh, and Palomar nodes.
+If you are perfect, you should know how to tie these knots with your eyes closed.

-- 7. The wind can be your friend
+7. The wind can be your friend

-So the next time you’re out on the water, and the wind is blowing, don’t give up just yet!
+So the next time you’re out on the water and the wind is blowing, don’t give up just yet!

 We are fishing at a time when technology can become a fisherman’s best friend.
-Take advantage of services like Google Maps to better understand the places where you are going to fish.
+Take advantage of services like Google Maps to understand better the places you are going to fish.
 Identify the hotspot areas of a body of water that might contain fish and begin to strategize for a day of fishing before you even see the body of water.

 When looking at sea or satellite charts, try to identify points, rocks, oyster-farming areas, and other typical places where the seabass likes to hang out.

-- 9. Be persistent
+9. Be persistent

-- 10. Get Your Net Ready
+10. Get Your Net Ready